 Whipped cream should be enjoyed in moderation to prevent tummy troubles.

-If you have a small dog or a dog with a sensitive stomach, you may want to allow your dog to just enjoy a few licks of the Puppuccino before taking it home for refrigeration to enjoy later (or ask your server for just a half cup of Puppuccino!)
+If you have a small dog or a dog with a sensitive stomach, you may want to allow your dog to just enjoy a few licks of the Puppuccino before taking it home for refrigeration to enjoy later (or ask your server for just half of a pup cup!)